HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

         The Present Crisis</a></cite> by James Russell Lowell
       </span>
     </blockquote>
+- '、' (Enumeration comma)
+  - Used when enumerating a list of more-than-2 things, instead of the normal comma (',') or 'and'/'kaj'.
+    This is done for better clarifications.
+    E.g.
+    "Contrary to what one might expect from someone this authoritative、experienced、resourceful,
+    Serena actually seems quite laid-back,
+    as she carefreely enjoys various dishes of fish、pork、beef、salads、eggs、etc. etc."
 - See also
   - [Hyphen / En dash / Em dash Guideline](https://www.sjsu.edu/writingcenter/docs/handouts/Hyphens%20Dashes.pdf) (2025-10-27).
     Note: Epopo does not always follow that guideline.
 See above.